 - Be authentic and true to your values.
 As you try to redefine your life or your career, it is critical to remain aligned with your values.
 You may be changing and learning a different role, but tapping into your core values can serve as a strong foundation.

 There are a wide variety of changes we’ll face as we go through life, and not all of the above may be applicable to you right now.
 Yet I suspect at least several of the above will help you thrive during this inspiring season of transition!
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –email@example.com, (913) 345-1881.
+For help coping with your own transitions, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.